cncf/project-template/GOVERNANCE-subprojects.md

 * Supporting the Code of Conduct within their subproject and referring violations to the Code of Conduct Committee.

-Additionally, the project's Maintainer Committee will select, by majority vote, one representative to the Steering Committee.
+Additionally, each subproject's Maintainer Committee will select, by majority vote, one representative to the Steering Committee.
 This representative need not be a member of the subproject's Maintainer Committee, and will be replaced or renewed by the committee annually.

 Should a member of the Maintainer Committee cease being active in the subproject, violate the Code Of Conduct, or need to be removed for some other reason, they